Direct democracy: Early Athens

 Athenian democracy developed in the Greek city-state of Athens, comprising the city of Athens and the surrounding territory of Attica, around 600 BC.
 Athens was one of the first known democracies.
 Other Greek cities set up democracies, and even though most followed an Athenian model, none were as powerful, stable, or well-documented as that of Athens.
 In the direct democracy of Athens, the citizens did not nominate representatives to vote on legislation and executive bills on their behalf (as in the United States) but instead voted as individuals.
 The public opinion of voters was influenced by the political satire of the comic poets in the theatres.

 Solon (594 BC), Cleisthenes (508–507 BC), and Ephialtes (462 BC) all contributed to the development of Athenian democracy.
 Historians differ on which of them was responsible for which institution, and which of them most represented a truly democratic movement.
 It is most usual to date Athenian democracy from Cleisthenes since Solon's constitution fell and was replaced by the tyranny of Peisistratus, whereas Ephialtes revised Cleisthenes' constitution relatively peacefully.

 Hipparchus, the brother of the tyrant Hippias, was killed by Harmodius and Aristogeiton, who were subsequently honored by the Athenians for their alleged restoration of Athenian freedom.

 The greatest and longest-lasting democratic leader was Pericles; after his death, Athenian democracy was twice briefly interrupted by an oligarchic revolution towards the end of the Peloponnesian War.
 It was modified somewhat after it was restored under Eucleides; the most detailed accounts are of this 4th-century modification rather than of the Periclean system.
 It was suppressed by the Macedonians in 322 BC.
 The Athenian institutions were later revived, but the extent to which they were a real democracy is debatable.

 Sociologist Max Weber believed that every mass democracy went in a Caesarist direction.
 Professor of law Gerhard Casper writes, "Weber employed the term to stress, inter alia, the plebiscitary character of elections, disdain for parliament, the non-toleration of autonomous powers within the government and a failure to attract or suffer independent political minds."

 Liechtenstein

-Direct democracy is considered to be an engrained element of Liechtensteiner politics.
+Direct democracy is considered to be an ingrained element of Liechtensteiner politics.

 If called for by at least 1,000 citizens, a referendum on any law can be initiated.
 Referendums can suspend parliament or change the constitution, but at least 1,500 citizens must vote affirmative, so referendums to suspend parliament or change the constitution fail if they have low turnout even if the required percentage of total voters is met.